 Amidst the forests of southern Karnataka, along the majestically flowing river Cauvery, lies the Cauvery Fishing Camp.
 The place attracts nature lovers like bees to enjoy it wilderness and solitude.
-One of the best getaways from the busy day to day life, this place offers adventure, fun, calm and solace in equal doses to visitors.
+One of the best getaways from the busy day-to-day life, this place offers adventure, fun, calm and solace in equal doses to its visitors.

 All three sites are basically fishing and nature camps.
 The camp at Galibore lies at a distance of about 16 km from Bheemeshwari, while the one at Doddamakali lies at a distance of about 6 km from the same spot.
 These places are as primitive and rugged as possible, for you to enjoy your time away from the city.

 The camp can be reached by road or through a combination of air, rail and road travel, depending on where you are coming from.
 The nearest airport is the Bangalore International Airport and the nearest rail junction is in Mysore.
 You can take your private vehicles along for a better experience.

 The camps have log huts and tent facilities.
 Though the facilities might look very primitive from the outside, inside the same you will definitely not miss the comfort of your home.
 The log huts and tents are very well maintained and at Galibore and Doddamakali, electric lights will not be available as the proceedings are dependent on hurricane lamps or solar lamps.

 Best Season To Visit Cauvery Fishing Camp

 The best season to visit the fishing camp would be between December and March.

 Fishing for the Mahaseer variety is the main activity here, as such fish can be found in huge schools or populations.
 As the fish population is on the decline, visitors here use the Catch and Release technique in order to fish, as they catch their fish and later immediately release them, while keeping score.